GUDHI/GUDHI.github.io/README.md

 And what license is *Feeling Responsive* released under?
 [This one](https://github.com/Phlow/feeling-responsive/blob/gh-pages/LICENSE)).

-## Gitlab
+## For developpers
-To modify the web site, an Inria gitlab account is required.
+To modify the web site, a github account is required.
 If you are not familiar with Git, please follow this [mini-tutorial](http://rogerdudler.github.io/git-guide/).

 To 'compile' the web site, [Jekyll](https://jekyllrb.com/docs/installation/) is required.